Style Blog/Wedding Trends

 Bold Color Palettes to Consider

 When it comes to bold color palettes, the possibilities are pretty much endless.
-Check out some suggestions below, but don’t underestimate the power of a neutral to tie it all together!
+We've outlined some of the most exciting, chic, or trending bold wedding color ideas, but don’t underestimate the power of a neutral to tie it all together!

 Red and teal wedding colors